Germany–Lebanon relations: Migration

 There is a large Lebanese diaspora in Germany, whose migration to Germany began on a larger scale in the 1970s.
 In 2020, Germany was home to nearly 40,000 people with Lebanese citizenship and an even larger number of people with a Lebanese migration background.
 Their number was estimated at nearly 160,000 in 2021.
 Centers of the Lebanese population in Germany include the city of Berlin and the state of North Rhine-Westphalia.
-Well-known German Lebanese include boxer Mahmoud Charr, football player Amin Younes and rappers Massiv and Baba Saad.
-The extended families Miri, Abou-Chaker, Al-Zein and Remmo, who are of Lebanese origin or came to Germany via Lebanon, achieved nationwide notoriety in connection with organized crime.

 Military cooperation

 German defense companies supplied Lebanon with various weapons, including rocket launchers (2017), helicopters (2006), Leopard 1 main battle tanks (2008), anti-tank missiles (2015), submachine guns (2008), and patrol boats (2007).